 Choosing a hands-free dog leash for running

 A hands-free dog leash is a good option when running your dog with a harness on them and you are confident you have control over your dog and they won’t pull you over if they’re attached to you.

 If you are trail running your dog with a leash attached to their collar then for safety’s sake I suggest you do not choose to attach a waist / hands-free dog leash to your dog’s collar as it creates too much of a fixed connection between the dog’s neck and your body.

-We find this way is generally safer for them to be able to quickly let go of the leash if necessary, and it’s harder to do that if your leash is attached to your handler’s waist.
+We find this way is generally safer as we can quickly let go of the leash if necessary, and it’s harder to do that if the leash is attached to your waist.

 What is the best dog running leash length?

 Generally a 6ft leash is a good length dog leash for running and I like to run with this leash length compared to shorter leashes.

 A 6ft leash gives him enough space to run near us without being too constrained, and will usually end up longer than 6ft if it’s a bungee leash, when stretched out.
 It’s also the maximum leash length stated in many park’s leash laws.

 If you have a longer leash then it is more likely to get under your feet or drag on the ground when your dog runs closer to you.

 Shorter leashes may be a better choice for running in urban areas, though, where your dog may need to run closer to you to stay safe and out of the way of other people, street obstacles and traffic.